 Thanks to modern innovations in glazing this amount of glass exposure no longer means a room has to feel extremes in temperature, from boiling hot in sunshine but freezing cold in winter.
-Meaning a conservatory is a modern practical and stylish solution for key rooms within the home.
+Meaning a conservatory is a modern, practical and stylish solution within the home.

 2. Expose the room with a single panel glass roof

 In this smart conservatory-style dining area the challenge for the architect was to make sure you could still see the original architecture of the house.